-One of the best family activities Fiji is learning a cultural craft, like Islander Dancing, Shell Necklace Making, Coconut Hunting, Or Basket Making
+One of the best family activities Fiji is learning a cultural craft, like Islander Dancing, Shell Necklace Making, Coconut Hunting, and Or Basket Making

 Our daughter is horse mad, therefore it was a given that she would want to ride wherever possible.
 We rode to the Biasevu Waterfall on the Coral Coast as well as at the Double Tree Resort.
-Horse back riding is a great acting in Fiji for kids (and adults too).
+Horseback riding is a great activity in Fiji for kids (and adults too).
 Without a doubt your kids will still be talking about their riding adventures long after they return home.

 Get Dirty – Take a Mud Bath